Groundhogg CRM $20/month - $80/month

 Time is money, he said.

 They understand these linear blocks and can work with them faster than a flowchart design.
-Since the majority of Groundhogg CRM clients are Agency users, it's considered the best user interface by Groundhogg designers.
+Since the majority of Groundhogg clients are Agency users, it's considered the best user interface by Groundhogg designers.

 The Blue blocks are Benchmarks — essentially these items listen for an input to trigger them or wait a specified amount of time.
 Once that happens, they allow the Green blocks to proceed.
 Those Green blocks are Actions.